skadauke/rwb-train/README.md

 sudo systemctl restart nginx
 ```

+To verify that everything worked, navigate to http://<your_server>.
+To the left of the URL, a lock icon should appear to indicate that a secure HTTPS connection is being used.
+The RStudio Workbench login should show up.
+Make sure you can log in using the first user (e.g., `rmed001`).

 ### Stopping and scaling

-Note: While you are setting up the instance, you may want to stop the VM to save money.
+Note: While you are working on setting up the EC2 instance, you may want to stop it to save money.
 If you associated an elastic IP, starting it back up should restore a fully functional environment.

 1. Once you are satisfied with the configuration of the instance, you can create an image (AMI, Amazon Machine Image).
 In the EC2 dashboard, right-click on the instance and choose **Create Image**.
 You may have to stop the instance to make the image available.
 2. On the **AMIs** page in EC2, click the AMI you created and **Launch instance from AMI**.
 Give it a name, select an appropriate instance size, select the key pair, allow HTTP and HTTPS and make sure there is enough storage as above.
-Launch the instance
+Launch the instance.
 3. Associate your instance with the elasic IP.

 ### Refreshing the materials

-- To refresh the materials before the workshop, for example to incorporate any last changes to exercises and solutions, first terminate the docker container.
-Of note, this will erase all training users and everything that's stored inside of their folders.
+- To refresh the materials before the workshop, for example to incorporate any last minute changes to exercises and solutions, first terminate the docker container.
+Of note, this will erase all training users and everything that's stored inside of their folders - this is good because it will create a clean slate.
 You may then restart the docker container with the appropriate `docker run` command (see above for examples).

 ```bash
 # The following commands stop and remove *all* docker containers - proceed with caution!